Your Role in Preventing Crime

 students, faculty, and staff.
 To do this we

 suggest the following:

 Voice concerns about crime and disorder problems.

 Donít wait until crimes occur or problems get out of control.
-Raise your concerns with the officers you encounter around campus, or contact UHDPS directly.
+Raise your concerns with the officers you encounter around campus, or contact UHPD directly.

 Report crimes and suspicious activities.